CertifaiAI/classifai-blogs/0_Complete_Guide_To_Custom_Object_Detection_Model_With_Yolov5/ModelTraining/README.md

 This guide explains how to train your own **custom dataset** with YOLOv5.

-The jupyter notebook script is built to train in **Google Colab**.
-Certain changes to be done to the script are expected if training is performed locally.
+The jupyter notebook script is built to train the YOLOv5 model in **Google Colab**.
+Certain changes to the script are expected if training is performed locally.

 *Reference: https://github.com/ultralytics/yolov5*